The University of Manchester Presidential Fellowships

 We will also provide a vibrant and inspiring environment for you to pursue your research and teaching career.
 Successful candidates will benefit from the innovation and collaboration that Manchester’s success has been built on.
 What’s more, our resources and mentorship will enhance your competitiveness for external awards.

-The closing date for applications is Wednesday, 17 October 2018.
+The closing date for applications was Wednesday, 17 October 2018.
+A further call for applications will be announced in 2019.

 Presidential Academic Fellowship (Faculty of Science and Engineering and Faculty of Humanities)